LearnersGuild/guide/Game_Manual/Stats.md

 How much your team members felt you contributed positively to the team culture.
 This is a weighted average with more recent projects counting more than earlier ones.
 Represented as a percentage (0..100%).

+## Team Play

+How well your team members felt that you collaborated on team efforts, independent of your technical skill, mentorship, or cultural contribution.
+This is a weighted average with more recent projects counting more than earlier ones.
+Represented as a percentage (0..100%).

+Some examples of good "team play" behavior: engaging fully with the problem, trying to figure out how to maximize your output to the team, compromising and standing firm when needed, speaking up and standing back appropriately.

 ## Project Reviews

 The number of projects you've reviewed the completeness and quality of.
 Represented as an integer.